 B. Researcher Responsibilities

 C. IBC Responsibilities

 D. EHS Responsibilities

-A. PIs who plan to work with vaccinia in a research lab must complete a Pathogen Registration Form or Viral Vector Registration Form, as appropriate, in his/her BioRAFT Biological Registration and submit it to the IBC for approval prior to storing vaccinia or beginning any work with vaccinia.
+A. PIs who plan to work with vaccinia in a research lab must complete a Pathogen Registration Form or Viral Vector Registration Form, as appropriate, in their BioRAFT Biological Registration and submit it to the IBC for approval prior to storing vaccinia or beginning any work with vaccinia.

 B. Clinical researchers must have approval through the IBC for Clinical Gene Transfer (IBCCGT) and IRB before using vaccinia-based vectors in gene therapy.

 C. Animal researchers must have approval through the IBC and the IACUC before using vaccinia or vaccinia viral vectors in animals.

 D. All proposed work with vaccinia must be reported to Environmental Health & Safety (EHS) and approved by the Dartmouth Institutional Biosafety Committee (IBC) prior to commencement.